 Pica is a term used to describe the consumption of non-edible materials.

-What materials are consumed?
+What materials are eaten?

-At what age does this occur?
+When does this behaviour occur?

 What signs should I look for if my cat has a blockage?